 Flying yourself into EAA AirVenture Oshkosh is a rite of passage for some pilots, a bucket list item for many others, and an annual must-do for still others.
 Whichever category you’re in, arriving at Oshkosh is only difficult if you’re not prepared.
 Here are ten tips to make sure you’re ready when the time comes.

-If the headline for this story was “One Tip for Flying in to AirVenture,”,this would be it.
-Some NOTAMS are one or two sentences — ours is 32 pages, and it’s an absolutely mandatory read before you fly in.
-Wittman Field in Oshkosh becomes the busiest airport in the world during the week of AirVenture, and that only works because people follow the rules in the NOTAM.
-It’s available as a download here.
+If the headline for this story was "One Tip for Flying in to AirVenture," this would be it.
+This 32-page booklet is an absolutely mandatory read before you fly in.
+Wittman Field in Oshkosh becomes the busiest airport in the world during the week of AirVenture, and that only works because people follow the rules and procedures published in the FAA Notice.Download the 2023 Notice

 Go to School

 Every year, we present a live webinar that steps you through the AirVenture arrival procedures.
 These presentations last about an hour, and include time for questions and answers.
-If you missed the live presentation of this year’s webinar, you can still watch the archived version as many times as you like.
+Check back for next year's presentation, Tips for Flying into EAA AirVenture 2023.

 Sign Up for Arrival Text Alerts

-If you are flying into Oshkosh, be sure to text OSHARRIVAL to 64600 to sign up for critical updates on the current status of AirVenture arrivals.
+If you are flying into Oshkosh, be sure to text OSHARRIVAL to 1-855-485-5674 to sign up for critical updates on the current status of AirVenture arrivals

 Arrive Before You Get Here